 Be careful of what you plant

 Some plants and trees have invasive root systems.
-A good example are weeping willows.
-If you aren’t careful, they’ll grow right into your pipes, drainage field, and sprinkler system.
+A good example is weeping willows.
+If you aren't careful, they'll grow right into your pipes, drainage field, and sprinkler system.
 Trees without invasive root systems include: kousa dogwood, red tip photinia, southern sugar maple, trident maple, and American hornbeam.

 Don't leave appliances running

 Don't leave your washing machine or dishwasher running if no one is at home.
 Washing machines are one of the most common sources of water damage in the home.
 Follow these tips to prevent water damage by dishwashers and washing machines:

 - Check the hoses for cracks, blisters, or kinks most commonly found near the hose connection.